ilyafedotov-ops/docling-demo/README.md

 # Docling Insurance Policy Extraction Demo

-End-to-end reference pipeline that turns an insurance policy PDF into rich structured artifacts you can use for exploration, compliance review, or downstream analytics.
+End-to-end reference pipeline that turns any PDF (insurance policies are just the running example) into rich structured artifacts you can use for exploration, compliance review, or downstream analytics.
 The script is built around Docling’s PDF pipeline, a hierarchical chunker, and an optional two-pass LLM workflow that captures detailed clause and tariff information.

 ## Features at a Glance